jakub-g/blog-wip-public/webperf-getting-started/Getting started with web performance.md

 - **[Yellow Lab Tools](https://yellowlab.tools/)** can also provide a useful breakdown of various performance metrics.
 - While not strictly performance-focused, also check out **[WebHint](https://webhint.io/scanner/)** and **[RedBot](https://redbot.org/)** which can uncover interoperability and correctness issues of your website, suggest improvements, and help you get rid of useless HTTP headers.
 - Check also **[SiteSpeed.io](https://www.sitespeed.io/)** for a vast collection of open source webperf tools.
+- Apart from that, there's a number of commercial performance monitoring services, some of which also offer limited free tools.

 At this point, you will already know some things that are relatively easy to get fixed (at least in theory), but have high impact: uncompressed assets, unoptimized images etc.